 - 1. Log in as administrator to the CloudStack UI. - 2.
 In the left navigation, click Global Settings. - 3.
 In the search box, type max.projects and click the search button. - 4.
 In the search results, you will see the parameters you can use to set per-project maximum resource amounts that apply to all projects in the cloud.
-No project can have more resources, but an individual project can have lower limits.
-Click the edit button to set each parameter.

-max.project.public.what improve the number of public IP addresses that can be owned by any project in the cloud.
-See About Public IP Addresses. max.project.snapshotsximum number of snapshots that can be owned by any project in the cloud.
-See Working with Snapshots. max.project.templates that can be owned by any project in the cloud.
-See Working with Templates. max.project.uservnMaximum number of guest virtual machines that can be owned by any project in the cloud.
-See Working With Virtual Machines. max.project.volum Working with Volumes.
+No project can have more resources, but an individual project can have lower max.project.public Maximum number of public IP addresses that can be owned by any project in the cloud.
+See About Public IP Addresses. max.project.snapsl Maximum number of snapshots that can be owned by any project in the cloud.
+See Work- ing with Snapshots. max.project.templa a weaximum number of templates that can be owned by any project in the cloud.
+See Work- ing with Templates. max.project.uservr Maximum number of guest virtual machines that can be owned by any project in the cloud.
+See Working With Virtual Machines. max.project.volum Maximum number of data volumes that can be owned by any project in the cloud.
+See Working with Volumes.